 - Once the land has been compulsorily acquired, the Valuer-General determines compensation payable.

-- Landowner has 90 days to decide whether to accept or reject the offer of compensation.
+- The landowner has 90 days to decide whether to accept or reject the offer of compensation.
 If the landowner accepts, it must be paid within 28 days of the acceptance.
 If the landowner does not accept, the landowner may appeal to the Land and Environment Court within 90 days of receiving the offer.

 The Valuer-General is responsible to determine the amount of compensation to be offered to the landowner.
 The Valuer-General is an independent statutory officer, who is appointed by the Governor.
 The importance of having the Valuer-General determine the amount to be paid is that it allows the process to be more ‘just’ and transparent as the Valuer-General does not act for either the owner or the acquiring authority.
 While making this assessment, the Valuer-General is required to produce a full valuation report.
 This report includes details of what was considered in the valuation, how the concerns of the landowner were addressed, and most importantly, explains how the amount of compensation was determined.
 If a landowner is still not satisfied with the amount of compensation determined by the Valuer-General, they can lodge an objection with the Land and Environment Court.